 The number one compliment I get, and what my tombstone will read is, ‘He was efficient.’
 I don’t mind this, I don’t want to waste time and money.
 I am being entrusted by a movie studio and composer with a large orchestra and a large budget.
 Managing all of that and being efficient is a huge part of the job.

 I hope you now can see that the skills involved in being a good studio conductor are many.
 While you need to know your patterns and how to cue, they are not the most important skills in the studio.
 More important are the abilities to communicate changes, to rewrite on the fly, and to grasp quickly what it is you are being asked to do.
 You must understand how the analog orchestra fits into the digital scoring world.

 You need the skills of a composer, orchestrator, recording engineer, and Pro Tools editor.
 This is why it is rare to be ‘just’ a studio conductor.
-Most of us that conduct for others are orchestrators and composers as well.
-Some of my colleagues include Pete Anthony, Ed Trybek, Timothy Williams, Gavin Greenaway and Nick Glennie- Smith.
+Most of us that conduct for others are orchestrators, composers, or accomplished studio musicians as well.
+Some of my colleagues include Pete Anthony, Ed Trybek, Timothy Williams, Susie Seiter, Anthony Parnther, Gavin Greenaway and Nick Glennie- Smith.